cylc/cylc-doc/src/glossary.rst

       In this example the task ``bar`` has failed meaning that ``baz`` is unable to run as its dependency (``bar:succeed``) has not been met.

-      When a Cylc detects that a suite has stalled an email will be sent to the user.
+      When a Cylc detects that a workflow has stalled an email will be sent to the user.
 Human interaction is required to escape a stalled state.

    suicide trigger